imshibasankarsahu/QACHATBOT-WITH-CHATHISTORY/README.md

 - Translate user input into any target language using Groq LLM.
 - Clean chain structure using LangChain's `ChatPromptTemplate`, `StrOutputParser`.
-- Deployed using FastAPI with route `/chain`.
-- Playground and OpenAPI (`/docs`) enabled with LangServe.

 ## 📦 How to Run